 ADHO MUKHA SVANASANA: DOWNWARD-FACING DOG POSE

 Adho mukha svanasana (AH-doh MOO-kah shvah-NAHS-anna), also known as downward-facing dog pose, is a mild inversion that calms the nervous system and helps relieve stress.
-During each exercise, make sure to maintain a focus on your breathing as it hones your attention, focusing your mind on the constant change as you breathe in and out.
-By tuning in, you should sense how the pose affects your breath.
+During downward-dog, focus on the details of your inhale and exhale to hone your attention.
+Notice your breath before entering the pose, during the pose, and after leaving the pose.

-- Ease pressure on your wrists by placing a wedge under your palms or performing the pose on your elbows.
+- Ease pressure on your wrists by placing a wedge under your palms or performing the pose on your forearms (dolphin pose).

-- Elevate your hands on blocks or on the seat of a chair to take weight off of your hands, wrists, and shoulders, and open your shoulders.
+- Elevate your hands on blocks or on the seat of a chair to take weight off of your hands, wrists, and shoulders.

 CONTRAINDICATIONS AND CAUTIONS:

-Although this is a mild, stimulating inversion, you should check with a doctor before performing the pose if you have any of the following conditions:
+Before trying any inversion, check with a doctor before performing the pose if you have any of the following conditions: